adamcoulombe/wp-realtime-sitemap/readme.txt

 = 1.4.7.2 =
 * Changed constructor so the localization files are initialized with the plugin.
-* Spanish translation by FranÃ§ois-Xavier Gonzalez.
+* Spanish translation by François-Xavier Gonzalez.

 = 1.4.7.1 =
 * Fixed some duplication errors in the language files.